gellerby/jquery-emoji-ratings/README.md

 ### TODOs

-* Add more callbacks/events
+* Add docs on styling with CSS
+* More callbacks/event hooks
-* Tests for callbacks
+* Tests for callbacks/event hooks
+* Make some unnecessarily public functions private